Train New Model

 It is not possible to mark a label as an Assertion Status label and use a NER model to predict it.
 A validation error is shown in the Interface Preview in case an invalid Assertion model is used.

-The Annotation Lab only allows the use of one single Assertion Status model in the same project.
+The Generative AI Lab only allows the use of one single Assertion Status model in the same project.

 Classification